spanner/radiant-forum-extension/README.md

 ## Status

 This code has been surviving in the world for four or five years (and more, since some it originally came from Beast), but this version is about 75% new and you know what that means: new bugs.
-Github issues, please.
+Github issues are always welcome.

 ## Latest